Skip to main content

 The "Managed IPs" will be different on your network.

-This is a command line program, but don't worry: You can do it.
+Command line program.
+You can do it.

 Gotcha: Windows blocks ping